jahangir842/video-streaming/ffmpeg-streaming-RTSP.md

 ### 2. **Streaming Over RTSP Using FFmpeg**

-Now that the MediaMTX server is running, you can use FFmpeg in other terminal to stream media to it.
-The MediaMTX Server will receive the media and make it available to clients on the network.
+Now that the MediaMTX server is running, you can use FFmpeg in another terminal to stream media to this server.
+The MediaMTX Server will receive the media and make it available to clients on the network in a specified path.

-#### **Command to Stream a File Over RTSP**:
+#### **Streaming a File Over RTSP**:

 ```bash
 ffmpeg -re -i input.mp4 -c:v libx264 -c:a aac -f rtsp rtsp://192.168.250.148:8554/stream